btaba/blog/_posts/2018-09-07-tf-docker-kube.md

 comments: True
 ---

-I build [Tensorflow](https://www.tensorflow.org/) models and deploy them with [Docker](https://www.docker.com/) on [Kubernetes](https://kubernetes.io/) during the day.
-There are two very painful pitfalls that can increase memory usage up to ~7x and slow down inference up to ~30x running on CPU.
-In the interest of saving others some time, here they are:
+Here are some snags I found when running [Tensorflow](https://www.tensorflow.org/) models on [Docker](https://www.docker.com/) that can increase memory usage up to ~7x and increase inference time up to ~30x running on CPU.

-### 1. CPU issues 😣
+### 1. CPU issues

 When running tensorflow in docker, tensorflow thinks that it owns all the resources on the machine that docker is running on.
 For example, if you run a docker container on a kubernetes node with 128 cores, tensorflow  thinks it can use all 128 cores.
-This causes massive **slow downs** – I've seen up to 30x slower depending on the network architecture.
+This causes inference time to increase up to 30x depending on the network architecture.

 ##### Why?

 When scheduling docker containers on kubernetes nodes, resources are limited per container using [cgroups](https://engineering.squarespace.com/blog/2017/understanding-linux-container-scheduling).
 Tensorflow in docker doesn't care about cgroups and thinks it can use all resources on the host.
 For example, tensorflow will set `inter_op_parallelism_threads` and `intra_op_parallelism_threads` to 128 by default in the config on a 128 core node.
 In reality, you may have set the limit to 8 cores per container in the kubernetes deployment!
-Bad things ensue. 😖
+Bad things ensue.

 ##### How to fix?